-Lead Department Representatives are elected from each SSCC, and take on a leadership role for student representation within their UCL department.
-They will work closely with staff in the department, jointly chairing the SSCC and agreeing a specific agenda for discussion with a staff Co-Chair in advance of each meeting, according to student priorities.
-Lead Department Representatives also play a pivotal role in providing a commentary and input into the Annual Student Experience Review (ASER).
+Lead Department Representatives are elected from each SPC, and take on a leadership role for student representation within their UCL department.
+They will work closely with staff in the department, jointly chairing the SPC and agreeing a specific agenda for discussion with a staff Co-Chair in advance of each meeting, according to student priorities.
+Lead Department Representatives also play a pivotal role in providing input into the Departmental Education Plans.
 They will also attend the Department's Teaching Committee (or doctoral education equivalent) as a representative, and communicate relevant items between the two committees.
-If there are multiple SSCCs in a Department, there will be multiple Lead Department Reps.
+If there are multiple SPCs in a Department, there will be multiple Lead Department Reps.